jeffskinnerbox/blog/content/ideas/the-deepest-questions.md

 * [The Grammar of Mathematics](https://www.cantorsparadise.com/the-grammar-of-mathematics-7c8bb957ea86)

 # Category Theory
-"Mathmatics is the art of giving the same name to different things." ...
-Henir Poincare
+"Mathematics is the art of giving the same name to different things." ...
+Henir Poincare Category Theory is the abstraction of composition.

 * [The Mathematician's Weapon | An Introduction to Category Theory, Abstraction and Algebra](https://www.youtube.com/watch?v=FQYOpD7tv30)
 * [A Sensible Introduction to Category Theory](https://www.youtube.com/watch?v=yAi3XWCBkDo)